Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Well, you are in the right place for some canine inspiration.

-We compiled a list of the best, fun, and playful medium-sized family dogs ideal for families with an active lifestyle.
+We compiled a list of the best, most fun, and most playful medium-sized family dogs ideal for active families.

 These dogs will fit perfectly in your family.